 Concrete Foundation Cost in New York, NY

-Concrete foundation installation in New York, NY costs $24.75–$55.1 per sq ft fully installed.
-A typical slab foundation (800–1,200 sq ft) runs $19,800–$66,120 total — based on 8 NYC DDC + NYSDOT Region 10/11 Bid Tabs contracts (2022–25).
+Homeowners in New York, NY typically pay $13.61–$30.31 per sq ft for concrete foundation installation.
+A typical slab foundation (800–1,200 sq ft) runs $10,888–$36,372 total.
+Pricing is estimated from 8 NYC DDC + NYSDOT Region 10/11 Bid Tabs bid contracts, adjusted for residential market rates.

 In New York's cold climate, frost depth — typically 36–48 inches for footings — is the governing design constraint for foundations, and excavation to that depth adds meaningfully to installed cost compared to Sun Belt markets.
-At $24.75–$55.1/SF, New York is one of the most expensive markets in this dataset for concrete foundation (ranked 30th of 30), driven primarily by above-average union labor rates.
+At $13.61–$30.31/SF, New York is one of the most expensive markets in this dataset for concrete foundation (ranked 30th of 30), driven primarily by above-average union labor rates.

 New York's geology varies sharply by borough — Manhattan and parts of Brooklyn have solid bedrock near grade, Queens and Staten Island have clay-heavy soils, and the Bronx has variable glacial till; ground conditions are a meaningful cost variable for any structural work.
 Slab-on-grade is the most economical option; crawl spaces and full basements add significant excavation and waterproofing cost.
 Soil bearing capacity, local frost depth, and code minimums for thickness and reinforcement all affect the final price — permit fees and engineering review are typically separate line items.
 NYC's union labor rates, prevailing wage requirements for most permitted work, and urban logistics costs (pump trucks, lane permits, limited access windows) make it the highest installed-cost market in the dataset — a reality reflected in the DOT bid data.